 1984 Trevor Robinson

-UKBMX number 1 in both the UK 15 and 16 age groups respectively, Craig Schofield and Martin Jose were in Derby for local sponsor, Raleigh, as was NBMXA British Champion GT’s, Scott Williams and Patterson’s, Gary O’Connor, who all had plans to stay with their amateur classes for the 84 season but wanted in on some prize money and experience with the big guys.
-Birmingham Wheel’s Big, Trev Robinson, was fresh back from winter training in the States with other notable top names from UKBMX including Mark White, Pat Robinson, Tony Slater, Pete Middleton and Jamie Vince.
+UKBMX number 1 riders in the 15 and 16 age groups, Craig Schofield and Martin Jose, were in Derby for local sponsor Raleigh, as was NBMXA British Champion Scott Williams for GT, along with Gary O’Connor for Patterson.
+All had plans to stay in their amateur classes for the 84 season but wanted in on the prize money and the chance to line up with the top guys.

-On the NBMXA side you had Hutch’s, Simon Bailey, Cobra’s, Dale Goodwin and the 83 British Champion, Darren Bullock, from just up the road in Doncaster.
-By the time the gate dropped Sunday night for the final, Big Trevor Robinson powered from the outside lane to take the big win coupled with £100 in his pocket back to Birmingham.
-Scott Williams came in with an impressive 2nd earning £50 for his trouble with Faze 7’s, Tony Slater in 3rd and £25 for the final podium spot.
-It was cold, wet and dark by the time the money was handed out but at the same time, another piece of British BMX History had been made.
+When the gate dropped on Sunday night for the final, Big Trevor Robinson powered from the outside lane to take the win and £100 back to Birmingham.
+Scott Williams came in with an impressive second, earning £50, with Tony Slater finishing third and taking £25 for the final podium spot.

-One thought on “1984 Trevor Robinson
+One response to “1984 Trevor Robinson”

 1. danielbell81